racerxdl/quadlight/README.md

 - Frequency Controlled Buzzer Sound
 - Serial Communication for controlling.
 - I2C Communication to make easier to interact with Multiwii Boards with 328p (NOT TESTED)

-TODO:
 - Sound Manager for Buzzer.
 So you can preset a few tone sequences and just enable it from serial
+- Three songs on song manager: The Start Song, Battery Low, Battery Critical.

+TODO:
 - Configurable for other multirotors type
+- More songs for SongManager

 Current Protocol (v1.0):